sarahob96/reset-bali/README.md

 - Finally select the branch to deploy and heroku will build the final live app.

 <h1> Credits </h1>

 - Images were from pixabay and deposit photos
+- codemy.com on you tube for some handy tips
 - Font awesome

 <h1> Acknowledgements </h1>